 This technique is essentially the middle ground between a crescent lift and an anchor lift.
 It is most commonly used for women with mild sagging and, like a crescent lift, is often used in conjunction with a breast augmentation.
 It may also be beneficial for women seeking to decrease the size or alter the shape of their areola.

 Vertical or “Lollipop” Lift

-The lollipop lift is perhaps the most common of breast lift techniques used.
+The lollipop lift is perhaps the most common breast lift technique used.
 Two small incisions are made in each breast to remove excess skin and reshape the breast.
 One incision is made around the areola, like a donut lift, and then another from the bottom of the areola to the crease below.
 The incisions (and therefore scars) resemble the shape of a lollipop, hence its namesake.

 Inverted T or “Anchor” Lift